shervinsafavi/cmclab/_posts/2026-09-16-bernstein-conference.md

 tags: lab-updates
 ---

+Join us at the Bernstein Conference for a workshop, four talks, and four posters exploring adaptive behavior, decision-making, and neural dynamics.

 Workshop:

 - [From lab to wild: how internal states enable adaptive behavior](https://bernstein-network.de/bernstein-conference/program/satellite-workshops/) (Sep 28–29, Claire and Arman)